 What is Data Mining in CRM?

 Data mining is about searching for hidden relationships and patterns inside huge volumes of data.
-The data is first gathered then is followed up by choosing the appropriate algorithm to unlock correlations and trends for helping organizations to make more informed business decisions.
+The data is first gathered and then followed up by choosing the appropriate algorithm to unlock correlations and trends for helping organizations to make more informed business decisions.
 The central working algorithm is about recognizing trends in a set of data and leveraging the analysis to define the parameters.

 Purpose/Role of Data Mining in CRM